 When filing your personal property return, please remember that:

-All personal property tax returns are filed with the PVA by May 15.
+- All personal property tax returns should be filed with the PVA by May 15.

 - All returns postmarked after May 15 will be assessed additional penalties and applicable interest.